isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - In the Cohort Builder (via filters), there is a new option to hide filter attributes with zero counts.
 - In the Cancer Data File Browser - Pathology Image Viewer, Pathology Report Viewer and Radiology Image Viewer, login is no longer required.
 - A survey link has been added to the ISB-CGC home page.
+- The icons next to the title in each box are now clickable and will bring the user to that function.
 - Security update.

 **Bug Fixes**